top

 Communities for people with dementia are often called memory care, but in South Carolina they use the term Alzheimer’s Special Care Unit or Program.
 To have this designation, they must offer special living units with care and treatment that are different from regular assisted living.
 This usually means enhanced security measures like special locks on doors, architectural features including easy-to-navigate layouts, staff with specialized training, and social activities designed to stimulate memory.

-A South Carolina special care unit must provide the following information to all potential residents:
+South Carolina special care units must provide the following information to all potential residents, as of 2024:

 South Carolina residential care communities, including memory care, are regulated by the state’s Department of Health and Environmental Control’s Division of Health Licensing.
 There are approximately 140 memory care homes in South Carolina.
 There are also roughly 180 board and care homes, which offer the same services as assisted living, sometimes including memory care, in smaller home-like settings for fewer than 12 residents.
 For free help finding memory care of any size to fit your family’s needs and budget, click here.